zs-barnes/sicp-exercises/chapter1.md

 So it looks like the machine runs in time proportional to the number of steps required for the computation.

 ## Exercise 1.23
-Here are the updates to the smallest-divisor procedure:
+Updates to the smallest-divisor procedure:
 ```
 (define (next x)
   (if (= x 2) 3